mlazarev/midi/README.md

 - Ship ready‑to‑use Boards of Canada–style banks
 - Decode and export factory banks for inspection and tooling

+> **New in v1.3.0**
+> Offset‑64 parameters now round-trip exactly (pan, modulation depths, patch intensities).
+Boards of Canada experiments now live in a companion repository (`boc-sound-lab`) that reuses this toolkit.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)

 ## 🎯 What You Can Do Here

 - Send banks to hardware quickly (single or full bank)
-- Generate BOC‑inspired banks from code (with variety and safe parameter ranges)
+- Generate BOC‑inspired banks from code (factory evolutions, originals, and legacy Sunday builds)
 - Analyze banks (FX usage, arp, naming, summary stats) and export JSON
 - Inspect and modify patches at the byte level if needed